su-sanna/IT1025Spring2022SusannaPopyk/README.md

 #### Data Transmission
 The data transmission process begins with a host (any communicational device), which follows a protocol to communicate to another device once a packet has been established.
 An IP address is established.
 Then, the packet-switching works with the DNS to choose the IP address needed to base the destination of data being transmitted to.
 #### Hardware
+The switch has the greater benefit versus the hub because it works more efficiently at transmitting data.
+In a scenario where an IP address is not found, the switch will transmit the data to all devices in the network instead of one specific destination.
+Routers are more beneficial than hubs and switches because of its attentiveness.
+The router is able to send data to multitude of various destinations and networks at a greater speed versus hubs and switches that only send to one device.
 #### Topologies and Types of Networks
 #### Protocols